SysKitTeam/docs-monitor/get-to-know-syskit-monitor/backstage-screen/configuration/options.md

 If the trust relationship was established with newly created or existing domains, they will be discovered and shown in the AD integration dialog after the AD integration system job execution.
 {% endhint %}

-See the [Monitoring multiple domains](https://www.syskit.com/blog/multi-tenant-server-monitoring-with-syskit/) article to learn more on how to use Syskit Monitor to collect data for more than one AD domain.

 ### Period

 * Set the **Period** for importing data from the Active Directory.
 AD Integration will run periodically depending on period options.